Crime in Georgia (country): Post-2012 liberalization

-Crime Statistics
+Crime statistics

-Overall Crime Rates
+Overall crime rates

 The total number of recorded crimes in Georgia has seen significant fluctuations over the past two decades, reflecting major shifts in law enforcement policy, statistical methodology, and socio-economic conditions.
 Following the 2003 Rose Revolution, the number of registered crimes surged dramatically, reaching a peak of 62,283 in 2006.
 This increase is largely attributed to a 2005 reform of the Criminal Procedure Code, which mandated the registration of all crime reports and ended the Soviet-era practice of concealing unfavorable statistics.
 (Note: Since May 2005, amendments were made to the Code of Criminal Procedure, which abolished investigatory bodies and required that preliminary investigations begin immediately upon the commission of a crime.
 This, among other reasons, led to an increase in the number of registered crimes.)

 After this peak, crime rates began a steady decline, falling to 32,263 by 2011.
 However, following the 2012 change in government and the subsequent mass amnesty, the numbers began to climb again.
 A particularly sharp increase occurred after 2017, with registered crimes jumping from 37,944 to 58,412 in 2018, a rise linked to another improvement in the crime accounting system.
 The numbers reached a new high of 64,123 in 2019.

 In 2020, the total crime rate saw a notable decrease of 11.7% to 56,596 cases, while the crime clear-up rate remained stable at 35.6%.
 This drop was significantly influenced by the COVID-19 pandemic, as lockdowns and curfews led to a sharp fall in property crimes (especially theft) and drug offenses.
 The decline was most pronounced in April and May 2020 during the state of emergency.
 However, analysts noted that a subsequent drop in crime in October 2020, particularly an 80% decrease in drug crime compared to the previous year, may have been related to a weakening of police control during the pre-election period.

 After the pandemic, the crime rate stabilized, with 54,435 cases recorded in 2022 and 54,177 in 2023, before declining further to 49,976 in 2024.
 The Ministry of Internal Affairs highlighted this recent downward trend in its 2023 report, stating that the crime disclosure rate exceeded 64% and citing an improved ranking for Georgia in the international Gallup "Law and Order" index.